shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 # 🎇  Multi-Agent RAG Project 🚀🎆
 In this project, we will implement end-to-end multi-agent RAG pipeline, with langchain langgraph and other third party tools etc, here we will be using Groq Inference cloud for
 **fast inferencing**.
-In this project i will be pretending
+In this project I will be pretending, as I am  working in XYZ company

 ## 📜 License